 Eligibility and Process for Receiving Accommodations

-The office of Disability Services provides access and academic accommodations for qualified students.
+The office of Accessibility Services provides access and academic accommodations for qualified students.
 A qualified student is one who meets the requisite academic standards for admission or participation in college programs/activities.
 An accommodation is an alternate way of accessing educational materials or conveying or communicating knowledge or mastery of an objective in a course.
 Accommodations cannot lower the standards of a course or program.

 In order for a student to be eligible for accommodations, the following will take place:

 - The student will schedule an intake interview with the office of Accessibility Services (AS) by calling 610-372-4721 x5062 or emailing firstname.lastname@example.org

 - At the intake interview, the student will disclose the disability and discuss how the disability him or her.